pusher/docs/docs/channels/using_channels/cache-channels.md

 ### How to determine cache age?

 We do not add any attribute like `age` to your messages.
-You can add a timestamp attribute to your message if it is important to you to track that.
+You can add a timestamp attribute to your message if it is important for you to track that.

 ### How long does the message stay in cache?